 Randa Jarrar’s work has appeared in The New York Times Magazine, The Utne Reader, Salon.com, Guernica, The Rumpus, The Oxford American, Ploughshares, The Sun, and others.
 Her first book, the Arab-American coming of age novel, A Map of Home, is now on many college syllabi.
 It was published in half a dozen languages & won a Hopwood Award, an Arab-American Book Award, and was named one of the best novels of 2008 by the Barnes and Noble Review.
-Her new book, Him, Me, Muhammad Ali, was named one of the Most Anticipated Books of 2016 by The Millions, a Key Collection for Fall 2016 by Library Journal, and one of Electric Literature‘s 25 best collections of the year.
+Her new book, Him, Me, Muhammad Ali, won an American Book Award, a PEN Oakland Award, and a Story Prize Spotlight Award, was named a Key Collection for Fall 2016 by Library Journal, and one of Electric Literature‘s 25 best collections of the year.
 She has received fellowships from the Civitella Ranieri Foundation, the Lannan Foundation, Hedgebrook, and others, and in 2010 was named one of the most gifted writers of Arab origin under the age of 40.
-She runs RAWI (the Radius of Arab-American Writers) and loves coordinating events and strengthening communities.
+She is a professor of creative writing and the executive director of the nonprofit, the Radius of Arab-American Writers.

 Order Him, Me, Muhammad Ali, here